MoyoM/WordGridSearch/README.md

 Complexity of the search algorithm with N and grid dimension (1D, 2D, 3D...)?

-The agorithm used here starts on a coordinate (x,y) and searches in d directions for the word.The algorithm is linear on O(1) the cost of locating one letter in the grid for a 2D array.
+The agorithm used here starts on a coordinate (x,y) and searches in d directions for the word.
+The algorithm is linear on O(1), the cost of locating one letter in the grid for a 2D array.
 The cost on time for n words of length w searched for in d directions will be O(nwd).

 N